aiegoo/documentation/pages/mydoc/mydoc_supported_features.md

 [github](dotfiles.github.io)
 [blog](https://driesvints.com/blog/getting-started-with-dotfiles/)

 If you don't know how important to keep dotfiles in a safe secure way, you don't deserve to be a developer!
 Please read the linked blog above.
-I am scared enough to still keep my two DO servers running as a backup and a proof of all the stuffs I've been doing.
+I am scared enough to still keep my two DO server running as a backup and a proof of all the stuffs I've been doing.
 Github has all the repositories and its README files would give an instant insight into what's going on.

 ## ubuntu hp-mosa